sbrilenko/SocialSc.md/README.md

 * avoid `$.ajax` usages directly in controller
 * in most html files you have img which is `back` button.
 Replace it with directive
 * pull to refresh block is using in `challenges.html`, `leaderboard.html` and `stream.html`.
 Replace it with directive.
+* review some functionality with 2 and more libraries / directive to check all conflicts or lags.
+* use version control - bower